Introduction

 After being exposed to light and changing from photons to photoelectrons in a CCD, the electrons are transported down the sensor row by row until they reach the readout register, which is not exposed to light.

-The above image explains, How a CCD sensor works.
-Photons hit a pixel and are converted to electrons, which are then shut down the sensor to the readout register, then to the output node, where they are converted to a voltage, then grey levels, and then displayed with a PC.
+Photons hit a pixel, converting to electrons that move to the sensor’s readout register, then to the output node where they become voltage, then grey levels, and finally displayed on a PC.

 The above image explains the Different types of CCD sensors.
 The full-frame sensor is also displayed.
 Grey areas are masked and not exposed to light.